munificent/craftinginterpreters/book/calls-and-functions.md

 ^code return-nil (1 before, 2 after)

-The compiler calls `emitFunction()` to write the `OP_RETURN` instruction at the end of a function body.
-Now, before that, we emit an instruction to push `nil` onto the stack.
+The compiler calls `emitReturn()` to write the `OP_RETURN` instruction at the end of a function body.
+Now, before that, it emits an instruction to push `nil` onto the stack.

 One last bit of disassembler support: